Anthropology 100 (Section 04): Cultural Anthropology

 Kottak, Conrad Phillip

-2012 Mirror for Humanity, 8th Edition.
+2012 Mirror for Humanity, 9th Edition.
 McGraw-Hill, Boston.
-BUY EIGHTH EDITION ONLY
+BUY THE NINTH EDITION ONLY.

 This is the core text and it covers fundamental concepts.
 There are online tests on each chapter.

 Most weeks we will discuss readings from :

 Angeloni, Elvio.
 Editor (2009) Annual Editions: Anthropology.
 Mc Graw-Hill/Dushkin, Guilford.